hnarayanan/shpotify/README.md

 spotify vol                       Shows the current volume.

-spotify status                    Shows the play status, including the current song details. spotify share                     Shows and copies the current song URL to the clipboard for sharing.
+spotify status                    Shows the play status, including the current song details.

+spotify share                     Displays the current song's Spotify URL and URI. spotify share url 				  Displays the current song's Spotify URL and copies it to the clipboard. spotify share uri 				  Displays the current song's Spotify URI and copies it to the clipboard.

 spotify toggle shuffle            Toggles shuffle playback mode. spotify toggle repeat             Toggles repeat playback mode.